 - In Battle Royale, Megumi Eto realises that the school bad girl, Mitsuko Souma, is just as terrified as she is of the situation they are in.
 Promising to look out for each other, the two embrace.
 Mitsuko then slashes Megumi's throat.

-- Attempted in Episode 4 of Darker than Black.
-Mai's father hugged Mai in what seems to be a Crowning Moment of Heartwarming, only to reveal that Mai's father was going to stab his daughter to stop his daughter from becoming a Contractor.
+- Attempted in Episode 4 of Darker Than Black.
+Mai's father hugged Mai in what seems to be a Heartwarming Moment, only to reveal that Mai's father was going to stab his daughter to stop his daughter from becoming a Contractor.
 Subverted when Mai's father is killed by a Contractor assassin before he can kill his daughter, which leads to his daughter sacrificing her emotions to kill the person who hired the assassin.

 - In Soul Eater this is how Tsubaki kills her (evil) brother.
 Although it's approaching it from the other direction; until that point she was unwilling to attack him (even though he was more than willing to kill her and eat her soul to copy her alternative forms for himself) and it's more of a hug while she's attacking him than a bluff of any sort.
 This shows him that she really cared about him and wasn't pitying him when they were kids (It Makes Sense in Context) and he dies, allowing her to take his soul and gain his powers.